hymnis/steeper/README.md

 ## Ideas / Suggestions
 - Mode setting, basic or advanced.
 Disables/enables extra features like brew counter, temperature display and so on.
 One simple timer and clean UI in basic and a more precise and adjustable timer and UI in advanced.
+- Progressbar, showing how near completion the current brew is (not very useful, window is usually minimized)

 ## Building package
 If you are running Debian/Ubuntu you can easily build a .deb package for clean installation.